-4.14.
-Affordable housing (% and cost) - Community concerns are that local residents are unable to purchase housing due to the high costs.
-What housing lists will be used to identify potential residents for the new affordable housing?
-Affordable housing should be released in phases depending on the location of the buyer e.g. Teynham, Sittingbourne; Kent, and National.
+4.21.
+Affordable housing (% and cost) - Community concerns are that local residents are unable to purchase housing due to the high costs or block purchasing.

+- 4.21.1.
+What housing lists will be used to identify potential residents for the new affordable housing? - 4.21.2.
+Affordable housing should be released in phases depending on the location of the buyer e.g. Teynham, Sittingbourne/Faversham; Kent, and National.